 The build quality is excellent.
-The bottom is plastic, but it has an aluminium alloy top to provide rigidity.
+The bottom is plastic, but it has an aluminum alloy top to provide rigidity.
 It uses doubleshot ABS keycaps, which is great for the longevity of the key legends, and the keys are very stable.
 It comes with a wrist rest that attaches to the keyboard magnetically.

 The Apex 5 has full RGB backlighting and it can be customized using SteelSeries' Engine software.
 The backlight of each key can be set individually and there are brightness settings on the keyboard itself.

 This is a wired-only keyboard.